faizanahmedraza/serverless-shoeproduct-apis/README.md

 - GET /shoe-products/{uuid} - gets a product by UUID
 - PUT /shoe-products/{uuid} - updates a product by UUID
 - DELETE /shoe-products/{uuid} - deletes a product by UUID
-- GET /shoe-products - gets a list of products
+- GET /shoe-products - gets a list of products with filters and pagination

 ## Licence